 Times have changed and we as a society need to evolve to be more inclusive and respectful of diversity.

 If you do not understand something...seek first to understand.

 People often misunderstand black hair in particular, yet we are redefining what beauty means and claiming our rightful place in the corporate arena without feeling the need to mask our identity.

-In a multicultural society, hair is not your business...it should be the business of the person who is wearing it.
+In a multicultural society, hair shouldn't be your business...it should be the business of the person who is wearing it.

 We are not our hair, so it is my opinion that no one should be forced to choose between whether or not they can feed their families or maintain their cultural identity.

 Today I rock my hair short and natural, I big chopped again because I need a style that is quick, versatile, chic and represents me in my current state!
 That's my choice.

 What are your thoughts on the matter of hair?
 Should someone's natural hair ever be a business decision or merely a statement reflecting someone's personality?